-Matt Garcia is the director of the School of Historical, Philosophical, and Religious Studies at Arizona State University, where he also directs the comparative border studies program.
-Originally from California, he previously taught at the University of Illinois, Urbana-Champaign, the University of Oregon, and Brown University.
+Matt Garcia is a professor of Latin American, Latino, and Caribbean studies and history at Dartmouth College.
+Originally from California, he previously taught at the University of Illinois, Urbana-Champaign, the University of Oregon, Brown University, and Arizona State University.
 He is the author of A World of Its Own: Race, Labor and Citrus in the Making of Greater Los Angeles, 1900-1970 (2001), which won the Oral History Association's best book award, and, most recently, From the Jaws of Victory: The Triumph and Tragedy of Cesar Chavez and the Farm Worker Movement (2012), which won the Philip Taft Award for the best book in labor history.
-He is a coeditor, with E. Melanie DuPuis and Don Mitchell, of the forthcoming Food Across Borders: Production, Consumption, and Boundary Crossing in North America (2017).
-Garcia was also the outreach director and coprimary investigator for the Bracero Archive Project, which received a National Endowment for the Humanities grant as well as a Best Public History Award from the National Council for Public History.
+He is a coeditor, with E. Melanie DuPuis and Don Mitchell, of Food Across Borders: Production, Consumption, and Boundary Crossing in North America (2017).
+Garcia was also the outreach director and coprimary investigator for the Bracero Archive Project , which received a National Endowment for the Humanities grant as well as a Best Public History Award from the National Council for Public History.

 Click here for more information about Matt Garcia.